By Vineeth Polisetti, Director · Published 2026-04-21 · Updated 2026-04-22 · 9 min read

 Bacterial colonisation is predictable and preventable.
 The key insight: by the time the sump smells bad, bacteria are above 10&sup7; CFU/ml and the sump is effectively dead.
 You need to measure bacteria before you can smell them.

-Use dipslides weekly — they are cheap (~`60 per slide), easy to read, and give 48-hour results.
+Use dipslides weekly — they are inexpensive (about Rs 60 per slide), easy to read, and give 48-hour results.
 CoolantCare provides these as part of the programme.
 When counts cross 10&sup5; CFU/ml, shock the sump with a compatible biocide (always check compatibility with your coolant brand); do not wait for 10&sup6;.

 Other biology-reducing practices: maintain pH above 8.8 (most machining bacteria cannot tolerate alkaline conditions), keep concentration at recommended level (low concentration depletes biocide and lets bacteria bloom), and aerate stagnant sumps — bacteria that cause bad smell are anaerobic, so circulation alone kills them.